 - 1. Clean masonry only when necessary to halt deterioration or remove heavy soiling. - 2.
-Clean masonry surfaces with the gentlest means possible, such as a low pressure water spray (200-600 psi) with non-ionic detergents and hand brushes with natural bristles.

-3. Sandblasting and chemical solvents are not recommended.
+Clean masonry surfaces with the gentlest means possible, such as a low pressure water spray (150 psi) with non-ionic detergents and hand brushes with natural bristles. - 3.
+Wet or dry grit blasting and chemical solvents are not recommended.
 Both methods can severely damage the hard outer brick surface and lead to accelerated deterioration.
 Water repellent coatings are generally not recommended.